Extract thousands of Google Results into your Google Sheet

 Come on, let’s try them on a keyword that will do our planet some good…

 The second step is the description of our element!
-No need for a Master in engineering here, but you do need to have a basic knowledge of HTML.
+No need for a Master degree in engineering here, but you do need to have some basic knowledge of HTML.

 XPath is a language for describing an element of an XML script.
 And the good news is that, HTML being derived from XML, XPaths also apply to our beloved web pages.